Building a community dedicated to education excellence.

 Non-WWAMI Applicants: Apart from applicants having the academic qualifications, successful applicants from outside the WWAMI region who come from either economically or educationally disadvantaged backgrounds and/or who have demonstrated a commitment to serving underserved populations will be considered.

 Take the Medical College Admission Test (MCAT) exam no later than September 30 of the year prior to possible matriculation.
-Due to the COVID-19 pandemic, we will accept 2017 MCAT scores in addition to 2018, 2019, and 2020 MCAT scores for admissions consideration to the entering class of 2021.
+Due to the COVID-19 pandemic, the MCAT exam will be optional for the remainder of 2020 for those who have not yet taken the exam.
+This will only be for the Fall 2021 application cycle.

 Apply to the UW School of Medicine (and other medical schools) through the American Medical College Application Service (AMCAS), a centralized application processing service.
 On this primary application, you will designate the medical schools you are applying to.
 For the UW School of Medicine, the deadline for submitting this application for the 2021 academic year is October 15, 2020.